minprog/programmeren-2/problems/queue/lab/README.md

 There's a catch!
 What use is it to remove elements from a queue if we can't do anything with those?
 The method should not only remove the element but also `return` it.

-Take another look at the Python documentation for lists and see if you can find a method that you can use to remove elements from the start of a list.
+Take another look at the Python documentation for lists and see if you can find a method that you can use to remove elements from the start of a list (in other words: elements that are furthest from the end of the list).

 Implement `dequeue()` to remove the frontmost element from the internal `_data` list and return it.